gigiyy/moneymover/README.md

 * `Debited jpy 100.0 successfully from user 4` while no errors

 #### transfer
+For demo purpose, only one type of fund transfers was added.
+However `AccountService` is able to move funds between accounts with different currencies too (exchange).

 syntax: `POST transfer?from=5&to=7&amount=100&currency=jpy`

 result: `Transferred jpy 100.0 from user 5 to user 7`

-for demo purpose, only one type of fund transfer was added to the server. however `AccountService` is able to move funds between accounts with different currencies(exchange)

 #### user
+Get user information from server, includes accounts list and transctions histories.

 syntax: `GET user?id=1`

-to retrieve user's information from the applications. result is like
+result:
 ```
 {
   "accounts": [{